-So, after taking a ride on the river, or climbing Clifford’s Tower (all close by), make sure to pop over to the Castle Museum that used to be a prison, too.
+So, after taking a ride on the river, or climbing Clifford’s Tower (all close by), make sure to pop over to the Castle Museum which used to be a prison, too.

 At first glance, I wasn’t too bothered about visiting and kind of went in with low expectations… How wrong I was!
 It’s amazing.

 Once inside, you get to explore the medieval streets of York in a mock-up of the city itself.
 It’s filled with everything from houses, streets, alleyways and Temperance Halls.